tanjiltamim/IoT-BASED-ONLINE-PARKING-SYSTEM/README.md

 	We submitted this project to the Department of Computer Science and Engineering (CSE), Hamdard University Bangladesh, as a our BSc in CSE final year project.

-	Also this project published as a paper:
+	Also this project published as a paper: <br>
 	Hasan Mahmud, Md.
 Afzalur Rahaman, Md.
 Ferdaus Hasan Mazumder Emon, Tanjil Muhammad Tamim.
 “IoT Based Online Integrated System to Share Available Parking Space.”
 European Journal of Information Technologies and Computer Science, Vol: 2, Issue:6, 26 November 2022, Page: 19-23.
 ISSN: 2736-5492, DOI: https://doi.org/10.24018/compute.2022.2.6.78